qaware/cloud-native-explab/applications/DotnetHello/README.md

 # Dotnet Weather

 This is a simple weather application that can run in a container.

-Run these commands from this directory to start the app:
+## Run with Docker-compose

 ```
 docker-compose build